xiejw/z/README.md

 - **Connect 4** ([c4](./c4)): A MCTS based AI agent which can play [connect four](https://en.wikipedia.org/wiki/Connect_Four).
 It is quite strong.
 Click [here](c4/README.md) to get started.
   - [c4c](./c4c) is a pure c implementation without any dependency.
-It does not have yet the MCTS but it is fun to play.
+It also has MCTS agent so fun to play.
 - **Dancing Link** ([dlink](./dlink)): An advanced data structure implementing backtracking algorithms, for the exact cover problem (XC).
 This can be extended to help exact cover with colors problem (XCC).